 If you import as “Complete” without an AmountPaid field in your file, the status of your order will end up as “Fulfilled, Uninvoiced.”

 Other non-mandatory fields

-We recommend setting up your taxing scheme first and include a column stating which taxing scheme to use, instead of separate columns for the actual tax rates.
+We recommend setting up your taxing scheme first and including a column stating which taxing scheme to use instead of separate columns for the actual tax rates.